Tag Archives: PHP

 I have a new piece out in the AMA Journal of Ethics about physician health programs.
 You can find it here.

-In our Journal of Addiction Medicine piece just published online, co-author John R. Knight MD and myself discuss ethical and managerial considerations regarding state physician health programs (PHPs).
-These are programs that work with physicians who have various kinds of … Continue reading
+In our Journal of Addiction Medicine piece just published (which you can access here), co-author John R. Knight MD and myself discuss ethical and managerial considerations regarding state physician health programs (PHPs).
+These are programs that work with physicians who have … Continue reading